zzmsc/Si-507/README.md

 Unexpected situations:

-When crawling files or images from Amazon, you may be blocked.
+1.When crawling files or images from Amazon, you may be blocked.
 In this case, a message indicating that the content cannot be read will be displayed.
-If the request you made does not have a corresponding jacket to match, please try again by broadening the scope.
+2.If the request you made does not have a corresponding jacket to match, please try again by broadening the scope.